Not to fret! I don’t mean ‘hang’ literally. All is well in Kigali, this is just a humble contribution to an ongoing societal conversation.

 I know the deeds of a few individuals cannot tarnish the image of an entire institution.
 Although they lose me at times, it doesn’t mean I consider myself their adversary – on the contrary – we are all Rwandans and in this together.
 And I know that their mission is necessary and their actions usually efficient.
 I just wish they’d use a touch of empathy as well.
 Efficiency and empathy are at times mutually exclusive, but as Samuel Becket once said: ‘To find the form that accommodates the mess, that is the task of an artist’.

 Anyway, I am sorry if I offended anyone.
 A respectful conversation is healthy, after all, our constitution enshrines ‘The constant quest for solutions, through dialogue and consensus’.
 I had promised myself not to criticize our institutions in public anymore, because it may give ammunition to those who wish us harm.
-But I will never been held hostage by our enemies to fail to speak to my own people.
+But I will never be held hostage by our enemies to fail to speak to my own people.
 It is not our enemies, but ourselves who define our condition, in our own city.

 That said, you make me happy, every day, Kigali.
 You make me proud.
 But every now and then, you break my heart.
 I will leave, Kigali, and comeback only to visit.
 I will soon leave you to your devices.
 But just know that I am not impressed, I am not pleased by your ways, lately…